cydanil/icepap-ipassign/README.md

     [error code]    # 2 bytes, uint16

 [packet number] is the packet number refering to the acknowledge packet.
-                If a configuration packet was sent with packet number 5, then this field will be 5, and you'll know that the configuration sent then was treated.
+                If a configuration packet was sent with packet number 5, then it is then possible to check that the settings match the ones in the packet of that packet.
 [error code] is a status code of having applied the received settings.

 TODO: Add example payload here.